 Syncing Event locations between systems is supported in Practifi as Resource Calendars, which surface the location as a “resource” with its own calendar, allowing it to be managed as a typical meeting room.

-Please note that in order for this sync to occur, administrators must first recreate your Microsoft 365 locations as Resource Calendars, with names identical to those found in Microsoft 365.
+Please note that in order for this sync to occur, administrators must first recreate your Microsoft 365 locations as Resource Calendars with names identical to those found in Microsoft 365.
 To avoid sync conflicts, Microsoft 365 locations must have unique names.

 Sync Considerations